japila-books/spark-sql-internals/docs/spark-sql-Filter.md

 * `JDBCRDD` is spark-sql-JDBCRDD.md#filters[created] and requested to spark-sql-JDBCRDD.md#scanTable[scanTable]

-* (Data Source API V2) `SupportsPushDownFilters` is requested to spark-sql-SupportsPushDownFilters.md#pushFilters[pushFilters] and for spark-sql-SupportsPushDownFilters.md#pushedFilters[pushedFilters]
+* (DataSource V2) `SupportsPushDownFilters` is requested to spark-sql-SupportsPushDownFilters.md#pushFilters[pushFilters] and for spark-sql-SupportsPushDownFilters.md#pushedFilters[pushedFilters]

 [[contract]]
 [source, scala]